 earned transfer credits (not grade point credits or grade points) will be recorded on the official Century College

-Students have the right to appeal transfer evaluations.
+Students have the right to appeal transfer course decisions.
 Complete and submit a

-Transfer Course Evaluation Appeal form to the Transfer Students/DARS Office.
+Transfer Course Evaluation Appeal form to the Transfer Student Services Office.